memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

   }
 ```

-Similar to what we've seen for our own example in the last article, Zephyr uses devicetree macros to create an initializer expression for the matching type that should be used with the corresponding macro.
+Similar to what we've seen for our own example in the last article, Zephyr uses Devicetree macros to create an initializer expression for the matching type that should be used with the corresponding macro.
 The macros `DT_GPIO_PIN_BY_IDX` and `DT_GPIO_FLAGS_BY_IDX` simply expand to the `DT_PHA_<x>` macros we've already used when accessing `phandle-array`s:

 ```c
 #define DT_GPIO_PIN_BY_IDX(node_id, gpio_pha, idx) \